gukoff/web-game-complete/modules/03_in_memory_storage/README.md

 Now you can think how you can further improve this game!
 For example:

+- How to make the game more forgiving about spelling?
+I.e. when a secret word is "red", also accept the guess "Red".
+- How would you ensure the same word can't be added to the list of words more than once?
+- How to let the user know how close they are to the answer for them to not guess blindly?
+I.e. we can consider a guess "rid" very close to "red" because they share many common letters.
 - How to add hints to the game?
 I.e. a user would upload a word "red" with a hint "color of a tomato", and on the game page you'd display the hint.
-- How to make the game more forgiving to spelling?
-I.e. when a secret word is "red", also accept a guess "Red".
-- How to let user know how close they are to the answer for them to not guess blindly?
-I.e. we can consider a guess "rid" very close to "red" because they share many common letters.
+- How would you display the list of the wrong guesses the user has made so far in the current game?
 - How to restrict cheating even more?
 Word indexes in the session are more secure than the words
   themselves, but eventually the player will learn what index corresponds to which word.

 TODO: Potential additional topics to cover: testing and debugging